📷 JIYANG CHEN

 📷 Ars Lyrica Houston

-In Summer 2021, Leia returned to Wolf Trap Opera for several engagements.
+Summer 2021, Leia returned to Wolf Trap Opera for several engagements.
 To begin her tenure, she curated a recital in collaboration with Yuri Aoki, including works of Britten, Vivaldi, and Howells, as well as diving into the Japanese Art Song repertoire, performing songs of Ikuma Dan.
 Later in the summer, Leia performed the title role in Holst’s Savitri on the Filene Center stage.
 The previous summer, Leia made her debut with the company, in several digital projects, including portions of Orfeo ed Euridice, Eugene Onegin, and Serse.

 Her innately eloquent phrasing gave considerable emotional depth to Savitri’s fear, faith, and foresight.